 About the pancreas

 The pancreas is a pear-shaped gland located in the abdomen between the stomach and the spine.
 It is about six inches long and is made up of two major components:

 Exocrine component.
-This component, which is made up of ducts with small sacs called acini at the end, produces enzymes.
-These specialized proteins are released into the small intestine to help the body digest and break down food, particularly fats.
+This component is made up of ducts with small sacs called acini at the end.
+It produces specialized proteins called enzymes that are released into the small intestine to help the body digest and break down food, particularly fats.

 The most common type of pancreatic cancer is called ductal adenocarcinoma, or simply, adenocarcinoma.
 This type of pancreatic cancer begins in the exocrine component.
 Learn more about adenocarcinoma of the pancreas .

 Much less commonly, a tumor can develop in the islets of Langerhans, the endocrine component.
 These tumors may be referred to as islet cell tumors, pancreatic islet cell tumors, pancreatic endocrine tumors, Islet of Langerhans tumors, or pancreatic neuroendocrine tumors .
 The rest of this section focuses on islet cell tumors.